 This Technical Report specifies software programming language vulnerabilities to be avoided in the development of systems where assured behaviour is required for security, safety, mission-critical and business-critical software.
 In general, this guidance is applicable to the software developed, reviewed, or maintained for any application.

 Vulnerabilities are described in this Technical Report document the way that the vulnerability described in the language-independent TR 24772–1 are manifested in Python.

+Python is not an internationally specified language, in the sense that it does not have a single International Standard specification.
+The analysis and guidance provided in this document is targeted to Python version 3.8.
+Implementations of earlier versions of Python exist and are in active usage.
+In general, Python is backward compatible with earlier releases, but this is not guaranteed.
+Readers are cautioned to be aware of the differences as they apply guidance provided herein.

 2. Normative references